Hidden Girls

-Julia MacDonnell has published two novels, a story collection, and countless articles, essays and book reviews.
+In addition to Hidden Girls, a hybrid memoir, her first nonfiction book, Julia MacDonnell has published two novels, a story collection, and countless articles, essays and book reviews.
 She developed her quirky vision and questioning voice over a lifetime of creative exploration.
-The second oldest of eight children in a Scotch-Irish Catholic family, she broke away early, rebelling against her family’s rigidity and pious prayerfulness.
-Familial relationships have remained an abiding concern throughout MacDonnell’s writing life.
+Familial relationships remain an enduring concern in MacDonnell’s writing.

 “I meditate on the experiences of ordinary people.